ThutmoseAI/AbutionGraph/README.md

 # AbutionGraph
-AbationGraph® is a time-series knowledge graph database for real-time data analysis
+AbationGraph® is a time-series knowledge graph database for real-time OLAP